 So, first, I’ll share why your 50s and 60s may actually be the easiest time to pay down your debt.
-Then, I’ll talk walk through the exact steps that I used to pay off my own mountain of debt.
+Then, I’ll walk you through the exact steps that I used to pay off my own mountain of debt.

-It wasn’t easy, but, I hope that I can make your path a bit smoother than mine was.
+It wasn’t easy, but I hope that I can make your path a bit smoother than mine was.

 Many of us are surprised to find that we still have debt by the time we reach our 50s and 60s.
-And, it’s not just credit card debt that haunts us.
+And it’s not just credit card debt that haunts us.

 According to the Guardian life insurance company, student debt among Baby Boomers grew 72% over the last 5 years.
-That’s more than any other generation due, in part, to our willingness to co-sign on our children (and grandchildren’s) loans.
+That’s more than any other generation due, in part, to our willingness to co-sign on our children’s (and grandchildren’s) loans.